Blog

 • Creating various interactive design elements on a website

-• Helping ensure visual elements are optimized for all devices (desktop, mobile, etc.)
+• Optimizing visual elements for all devices (desktop, mobile, etc.)

-Of course, plenty of graphic designers are also web designers with knowledge of UX design principles and have created beautiful websites and mobile apps without the support of a large team.
-And thanks to no-code platforms like Webflow, designers can create stunning interactive websites without needing extensive knowledge of coding.
+Plenty of graphic designers are also web designers with knowledge of UX design and create beautiful websites and mobile apps without the support of a large team.
+With the help of platforms like Webflow, designers can create stunning interactive websites without needing extensive knowledge of coding.

 4. Illustration design

-Illustrations are often included as part of web, marketing, and brand design — but they’re also used in other ways.
-Some designers focus solely on offering illustrations and will work with larger design teams, contributing individual assets for various projects.
+Illustrations are often part of web, marketing, and brand design, but they’re also useful in other ways.
+Some designers focus solely on offering illustrations and work with larger design teams, contributing individual assets for various projects.

 Illustrators may design visual assets for:

 Illustration style and design process can vary drastically from designer to designer.
-Some artists work almost exclusively in digital formats using tools such Adobe Illustrator, Photoshop, or Procreate and others blend digital media with physical media, preferring to begin with a pencil and paper.
+Some artists work almost exclusively in digital formats using graphic design tools such as Adobe Illustrator, Photoshop, or Procreate, and others blend digital media with physical media, preferring to start with a pencil and paper.

 5. Type design